rsoprivatecloud/gravity-backup/README.md

 usage: ./gravity-backup.sh options

 This script backs up the Rackspace Chef server VM for Openstack deployments using three methods.
-In the first method, it shuts down and copies the VM disk to /backups.
-The second method logs into the VM and copies import directories for Chef and couchdb, it places the files in /backups.
-Finally, it dumps the specified chef configs to json in /backups.
+In the first method, it shuts down and copies the VM disk to $backupdir.
+The second method logs into the VM and copies import directories for Chef and couchdb, it places the files in $backupdir.
+Finally, it dumps the specified chef configs to json in $backupdir.
+The script needs a configuration file in /etc/default to work called "gravity-backup.conf".
+An example config file is included.

 OPTIONS: